-- A capture rate is required for each unit type. - The presentation of a penetration rate is optional. - Conclude by evaluating the capture rate(s) and penetration rate (if developed) and render an opinion on how the rates(s) reflect on the subject's marketability.
-(This conclusion may be used in the executive summary).
+- A capture rate is required for each unit type. - An overall capture rate for ALL units should be included in the report. - The presentation of a penetration rate is optional. - Conclude by evaluating the capture rate(s) and penetration rate (if developed) and render an opinion on how the rates(s) reflect on the subject's marketability.
+(This conclusion may be used in the executive summary.)